 'This could be a lot of fun.'
 He mused.
 'But I need to find a girl.
 A real woman to show me the world.'

 The last stretch was steep and uneven.
 When they’d almost crested the long hill they both looked down on the village, hands on knees bent up and puffing.
 It was hazy in the noontime heat; the stores and mud-brick homes and olive plantations were swimming.
 All round was the yellow stalk-grass and druzzing insects.
 The rain had been longer in coming this season, and things were dryer than the village would have liked.
 But it was their home and it was beautiful.

 'There’s our house.'
 Dormwell shaded his eyes with one hand and pointed with the other.

 And all the world too.
 They could see the people gathered down there still.
 And in the village there were little figures, people they’d known all their life, walking unhurried down lanes and leaning languid on their farm tools to chat.
 A group of children had a dog they’d taken into the long grass to sniff out nests of field mice.
 And beyond that the hills, hills untold and stretching and golden in the sun, gold all the way to the horizon and there meeting the sky.
 There was a sea too, somewhere out there, the self-same waters that Dormwell longed to sail.

 And a war too, that was out there on all sides now.
 They were isolated in the valley but bit by bit the world trickled in.
 Traders came through, and they brought rumours.
-The tectonic masses of great nations were shifting and grating against one another, and it was only a matter of time before everything began to burn.
-There was ash and smoke and soon there would be death, they promised.
+The tectonic masses of great nations were shifting and grating against one another, and it was only a matter of time before everything began to die.
 Dormwell and Veritee remembered their father in the centre of a clutch of muttering adults.
 But those matters seemed very far removed from their lives.

 'We should keep going.'
 Dormwell said, giving Veritee a nudge.
 She came out of her daydream and looked at the last steep rise.